 |Banffy Castle – fit for a Count!|

-Transylvania means literally, ‘the land beyond the forest,’ but for most of us, Transylvania is inextricably linked to Bram Stokers’ fictional character, the blood thirsty Count Dracula.
+My trip to Transylvania was part of the Green Village project in Romania which aims to improve the opportunities for sustainable tourism.
+Transylvania actually means, ‘the land beyond the forest.’
+For most of us, Transylvania is famous because of Bram Stokers’ fictional character.
+The blood thirsty Count Dracula.
 At least it is linked in the minds of most people in the world, apart from the people who live here.
 To them Transylvania is their home, and Dracula just a story made up by a writer, albeit one based on a real and very fearsome Transylvanian count – the so called Vlad the Impaler.